MaJerle/c-code-style/README.md

 ## Macros and preprocessor directives

-- Always use macros instead of literal constants, specially for numbers
+- Always use macros instead of literal constants, especially for numbers
 - All macros MUST be fully uppercase, with optional underscore `_` character, except if they are clearly marked as function which may be in the future replaced with regular function syntax
 ```c
 /* OK */